 It includes proper documentation of an incident in the company, which will help in reporting the unfortunate happenings to rescue other employees in the future.
 It will support keeping the detailed record of sexual harassment cases in the companies.

 Workplace Harassment Form:

-Apart from all these forms, the manager should try to console the victims by allowing them and listening to their complains about workplace harassment.
+Apart from all these forms, the manager should try to console the victims by allowing them and listening to their complaints about workplace harassment.

 4. Create a Customized Automatic Dispute Resolution System Process

 To resolve the conflicts in-house, the dispute resolution system can provide essential help.
 Alternative Dispute Resolution (ADR) system will help to handle manageable conflicts before their landing in courts.
 Six significant steps included in this ADR system are:

 - By checking the compatibility of the program with the organization’s goals.

 - Identifying major stakeholders to insert dispute resolution setup